syamjir/fraction-utils/README.md

 # FRACTION-UTILS

-`fraction-utils` is a JavaScript library that provides functionality for rounding numbers, validating fractions, and converting between decimal and fraction formats.
+`fraction-utils` is a JavaScript library that provides functionality for rounding numbers, validating fractions,simplify fraction, and converting between decimal and fraction formats.
 This package is useful for applications that need to perform accurate fractional and decimal arithmetic.

 ## Features